HPCBio/BW_VariantCalling/README.markdown

 The script autoArchive.sh is specific to Blue Waters and NCSA Globus endpoints.
 It also makes use of Dart archiving utility, which is not yet available as opensource.

+The userids are now explicitly stated in the script, but will be moved to config file in the due course of time.

 ## Scalability testing